UG4/plugin_UGTest/unit_testing/README.md

 See the [Boost.Test 1.58](https://www.boost.org/doc/libs/1_58_0/libs/test/doc/html/index.html) documentation.

 ## How to write tests
 Assuming you're writing a package for ug4, you should create a folder in your package called "tests".
-In this subfolder you put all your tests and needed data.
-That's basically it, cmake will find these and if you did it right will automatically add your tests to the test executable.
-Things you need to know and should be aware of are listed in this readme.
-You should write tests for all (major) functions regarding correct handling of edge cases, errors and correctness of output.
+In this folder you copy your source code tree so that for every cpp ther is an according tst_<orginal_name>.cpp.
+Those testfile should include UGTest.h.
+You should write at least one test per function regarding correct handling of edge cases, errors and correctness of output.
+Name your testsuite after the filename and the testcases in it <filename>_<function_name>[_<additional_info>].
+Organizing tests this way makes them easier to find and relocate if needed.

 ## Automated testing
 Boost.Test needs `BOOST_TEST_MODULE` to be set to generate it's own main.
 Once declared Boost will search for `BOOST_AUTO_TEST_SUITE` and underlying `BOOST_AUTO_TEST_CASE` / `BOST_AUTO_TEST_CASE_TEMPLATE`.